Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-1-java-basics/exercises/README.md

 ---

-# 🟢 Level 1 – Basic Structure & Syntax
+# 🟢 Level 1 – Basic Structure  and  Syntax

 ---